 Step 1: Adding Your Team

-The first thing you will want to do is bring your teammates aboard on the platform.
-You can add new users with different roles and specific permissions depending on their access requirements.
-As a quick overview, there are three types of roles: Admins, Students, and Group Admins.
-Generally, all users on your team should be added as Admins, that way they will have access to the entire platform and will be able to make changes.
-That way you can all work together to get your platform ready to launch.
+Generally, all users on your team should be added as Admins, so they will have access to the entire platform and will be able to make changes.
+This way, you can all work together to get your platform ready to launch!

-To learn more about adding users, please follow our guide: Adding a User
+For more details information about adding users, please follow our guide: Adding a User.